Denmark suspends AstraZeneca COVID shots for two weeks after blood clot reports | Health

 Denmark has put using AstraZeneca's COVID-19 vaccine shots on hold for two weeks after reports of cases of blood clots forming, including one death in Denmark, Danish authorities said on Thursday.

+EMA was not immediately available for comment on Thursday.
+Four other countries - Estonia, Lithuania, Luxembourg, and Latvia - have stopped inoculations from the batch while an investigation continues, the EMA said.

-The batch of 1 million doses of the shot went to 17 EU countries.
-The Danish Medicines Agency said it had launched an investigation into the vaccine together with corresponding agencies in other EU-countries as well as EMA.
+The batch of 1 million doses went to 17 EU countries.
+The Danish Medicines Agency said it had launched an investigation into the vaccine together with corresponding agencies in other EU-countries as well as the EMA.

+"It is important to emphasize that we have not opted out of using the AstraZeneca vaccine, but that we are putting it on hold," Brostrom said.
+So far, 136,090 Danes have received a shot with AstraZeneca's vaccine in a country of 5.8 million.
+The Nordic country also uses vaccines from Pfizer-BioNTech and Moderna

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)